cloudandr0id/CS305Mod5Assignment/README.md

 ## Ari Jaramillo's Contribution
 I will be focused on maintaining the website where people will be looking at the Github contributions.
 This is a simple task I will doing by using Github and markdown.

+## Trevor Johnson's Contribution
+I will write out a document detailing the best practices for contributing to this repository.

 ## Authors
   - Ari Jaramillo (aej88@nau.edu)
+  - Trevor Johnson (tkj44@nau.edu)

 ## License